MavenOfCode/CacheCLI/README.md

   into a second new directory with `kvc` in the title
 2. From the `server` directory where this repo/project now lives do the following:
    1. Open the `main.go` file and delete the line `cmd.Execute()`
    2. Open a terminal and type `go build -o bin/startserver`.
+This command builds the server executable.

+     iii.
+Next, type Leave this
+   terminal
-This command starts the server.
-Leave this terminal open until you want to end the application.
+    open until you want to end the application.

       **TO END THE APPLICATION**: Quit the server by typing `Ctrl + C` in this terminal.

 3.From the `kvc` directory where the second copy of this repo now lives, do the following: